 Phonics First® Primary - Self-Paced

 This course qualifies teachers to bring beginning-level Orton-Gillingham multisensory instruction to their classrooms.
-Phonics First® transforms beginning, struggling, dyslexic and learning-disabled readers into skilled learners through our effective, fun, multisensory approach to reading and spelling.
+Phonics First® transforms beginning, struggling, at-risk readers, and students with dyslexia and learning differences into skilled learners through our effective, fun, multisensory approach to reading and spelling.
 To complete the remaining 12 hours of Level I, enroll in the Phonics First® Level I Completion course.
-Contact our Partnerships team for details: 800-732-3211.
+Contact our Partnerships team for details: 844-680-7094.

 Upon completion, participants will: